Everything you need to know about the visitor record

 Can I leave and re enter Canada with the visitor record?

-No, the visitor record is only to extend your stay within Canada as a visitor.
+No, the visitor record only extends your stay inside Canada as a visitor.
+It does not allow you to re-enter Canada.

-Tip: A return flight within 6 months and enough funds will improve your chances at the border.
+Tip: A return flight within 6 months and proof of sufficient funds will increase your chances at the border.

 Do I need health insurance for the visitor record?